Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Theory

 \section{Theory}

-We characterize the network generalization properties after fitting a set of $P$ training examples $\left\{ x^{\left(0\right)\mu}\right\} _{\mu=1}^{P}$, with labels $\left\{ y^{\mu}\right\} _{\mu=1}^{P}$.
-We consider the finite-width thermodinamic limit $N,P\to\infty$, $P/N\to\alpha\in\mathbb{R}^{+},$ while the other size hyperparameters $H$ and $L$ remain finite (no specific scaling is required for $G$ and $T$, instead).
-In particular, we go beyond the GP limit, in which $P$ is small ($\alpha=0$), by considering the more realistic case of a large number of training examples $0<\alpha<\infty$ --- a regime we call \textit{renormalized regime} \cite{li2021statistical,li2022globally}.
-We further assume the network to be overparameterized in the effective weights, that is $P<C$, where $C=N_{0}H^{L}$ is the network capacity at fixed query and key weights.

-A fundamental quest of deep learning theory is to understand how deep neural networks, which are often overparameterized, manage to avoid overfitting, achieving good generalization performance.
+A fundamental quest of deep learning theory is to understand how deep neural networks, which are often overparameterized, manage to avoid overfitting, achieving good generalization performance \citep{belkin2019reconciling, zhang2017understanding}.
 One important role is played by the specific choice of network architecture, which can impose an inductive bias towards better generalizing configurations of parameters, among the many that fit the training data.
-To understand this inductive bias in our transformer model, we study the Bayesian posterior \citep{tishby1989consistent, mackay1992practical, neal2012bayesian}, or \textit{Gibbs distribution}, over the parameters $\Theta\coloneqq\left(V^{\left(0\right)},\left\{ V^{\left(\ell\right)h}\right\} _{\ell,h=1}^{L,H},a\right)$ (the linear projection, value, and readout weights).
-This is defined as
+To study this problem, we adopt the Bayesian framework.
+Given a dataset of $P$ example-label pairs $\left\{ x^{\mu},y^{\mu}\right\} _{\mu=1}^{P}$, we seek to characterize the Bayesian posterior \citep{tishby1989consistent, mackay1992practical, neal2012bayesian}, or \textit{Gibbs distribution}, over the parameters $\Theta\coloneqq\left(V^{\left(0\right)},\left\{ V^{\left(\ell\right)h}\right\} _{\ell,h=1}^{L,H},a\right)$

-where $\left\Vert \cdot\right\Vert $ is the Frobenius norm, $\sigma^{2}$ is the variance of the weights' Gaussian prior (set to $\sigma=1$ throughout this paper), and $\mathcal{T}\geq 0$ is the error variance, or \textit{Gibbs temperature} (not to be confused with the number of tokens $T$).
-For $\mathcal{T}\to0$, the Gibbs distribution describes the statistics of those parameter configurations that perfectly fit the training data, with a bias towards small weights induced by the Gaussian prior.
-For $\mathcal{T}>0$, parameter configurations that do not achieve perfect fitting are also allowed, which helps to prevent overfitting.
+Here $f\left(x^{\mu},\Theta\right)$ is the network output (Eq.~\ref{eq:linear_readout}) corresponding to the input $x^{\mu}$, where we emphasize its dependence on $\Theta$, $\left\Vert \cdot\right\Vert $ is the Frobenius norm, $\sigma^{2}$ is the variance of the weights' Gaussian prior (set to $\sigma=1$ throughout this paper), and $\mathcal{T}> 0$ is the error variance, or \textit{Gibbs temperature} (not to be confused with the number of tokens $T$).
+Characterizing the Gibbs distribution allows to gain insights into the inductive bias imposed by the network architecture.
+Indeed, note that, in overparameterized networks, the Gibbs distribution for $\mathcal{T}\to0^{+}$ describes the statistics of those parameter configurations that perfectly fit the training data, with a bias towards small weights induced by the Gaussian prior.
+These statistics depend on the choice of network architecture, which can therefore bias the distribution towards better generalizing parameter configurations.
+For $\mathcal{T}>0$, parameter configurations that do not achieve perfect fitting are also allowed, which can help to prevent overfitting.